ghouse354/how-to-robot/java/basics/Variables.md

 .

-Did you write them down?
+All good?

 .

-Really?

-.

-Fine.

-.

-- 1 / 10 = 0, because 10 goes into 1 no times (0).
-Integer division, we don't care about the remainder here
+- 1 / 10 = 0, because as we explained before, we get 0 with a remainder of 1, but we're not interested in the remainder in this case
-- 5 % 3 = 2.
-Here we only care about the remainder.
-3 goes into 5 one time with a remainder of 2.
+- 5 % 3 = 2, since 3 goes into 5 once, and leaves a remainder of 2
-- 2 / 3 + 4 / 3 = 1 - Integer division!
-2 / 3 = 0, and 4 / 3 = 1!
+- 2 / 3 + 4 / 3 = 1, In this case, 2 / 3 = 0 (integer math) and 4 / 3 = 1 (integer math)
-- (7 % 4) / 2 = 1 - This was more about combining concepts.
-7 % 4 = 3, and 3 / 2 = 1
+- (7 % 4) / 2 = 1, 7 % 4 = 3, and 3 / 2 = 1

-So, looking back at our math-ish, how can we convert it to code?
+Now, looking back at our pseudocode, how can we convert it into real code?
 ```
 1 | Starting Seconds = 3661
 2 | Minutes = Starting Seconds / 60 (ignore the remainder)
 3 | Seconds = The remainder of (Starting Seconds / 60)
 4 | Hours = Minutes / 60 (ignore the remainder)
 5 | Minutes = The remainder of (Minutes / 60)
-6 | ___ [starting seconds] is ___ [Hours] hours, ___ [Minutes] minutes, and ___ [Seconds] seconds
+6 | Output [Hours], [Minutes], [Seconds]
 ```

-We have line numbers there to make the math-ish "code" easier to refer to.
+We have line numbers here just to make it easier to refer to.

-In the starter code, we already have line 1 and line 6 written (woohoo, free stuff!).
+There are some lines in our pseudocode that are already in our starter code.
+Can you spot them?
+Line 1 and line 6 of our pseudo code have already been written (woot free stuff!).
 Line 1 is written as `seconds = 3661;`.
-We're using the variable `seconds` to hold the Starting Seconds.
+In this case, we're using the variable that we've named `seconds` to hold the Starting Seconds.
 Line 6 is written using the `System.out.printf` function.
-We'll put our answers in the variables `hours`, `min` and `sec`, and the `System.out.printf` line will print out their values.
-So, we only need to write lines 2 to 5.
+So, what we need to do next is to put our answers in the variables `hours`, `min` and `sec`, and the `printf` line will do the rest.

-The first thing we should do is the substitute our math-ish names for the variable names:
+To start, let's substitute our pseudocode names for the actual variable names that we'll use:
 ```
+1 | seconds = 3661
-min = seconds / 60 (ignroe the remainder)
+2 | min = seconds / 60 (ignore the remainder)
-sec = The remainder of (seconds / 60)
+3 | sec = The remainder of (seconds / 60)
-hour = min / 60 (ignore the remainder)
+4 | hours = min / 60 (ignore the remainder)
-min = The remainder of (min / 60)
+5 | min = The remainder of (min / 60)
+6 | Output [hours], [min], [sec]
 ```

-Now we need to get rid of all those words!
-English is great and all, but the computer won't understand us.
-Looking at our math code from earlier, how do we do division that ignores the remainder?
+This is looking better, but now we need to get rid of all of those pesky words.
+English is great and all, but the computer won't understand us well.
+Looking at our math code from earlier, how can we do division that ignores the remainder?
 How do we get the remainder?

-Update the [starter code](https://www.ideone.com/f2g1K6) with your converted math-ish and click the green button.
+Update the [starter code](https://www.ideone.com/f2g1K6) with your converted pseudocode and click the green button.
 Did it work?
 If it didn't, ask for help!

 Once you have it working, change the value of `seconds` and see if it still gives the correct answer!